AOT-Technologies/forms-flow-ai-extensions/camunda-formio-tasklist-vue/README.md

 A sample project which was used for integration `camunda-formio-tasklist-vue` components can be found :point_right: [here](https://github.com/AOT-Technologies/service-flow-vue/).

-## Components in camunda-formio-tasklist-vue
+## Components :sparkles:

-### TaskList component

-The customizable component which can be used to integrate formsflow.ai solution in your Vue.js based project.
+**TaskList component** -  The customizable component which can be used to integrate formsflow.ai solution in your Vue.js based project.

 :beginner: [Documentation for TaskList component](./docs/components/TaskList.md)

-### FormViewSubmission component

-The component for viewing the the Forms Submission.
+**FormViewSubmission component** - The component for viewing the the Forms Submission.

 :beginner: [Documentation for FormViewSubmission component](./docs/components/FormViewSubmission.md)